Aurelio López: Later life and death

 After retiring from baseball, López moved back to Tecamachalco.
 He was elected municipal president of the city in 1990, a position that he held until his death.
 The post is equivalent to that of mayor.
 Early in his political service, he oversaw the installation of new water and drainage systems.
 Facing great opposition from the previous ruling family and even enduring shots fired at his home, he described his post as "like coming into a game with the bases loaded."
 As late as 1991, López mentioned the possibility of returning to baseball in a coaching role.

 López was killed in an auto accident the day after his 44th birthday in Matehuala, San Luis Potosí.
 He was driving a car that overturned, and he was thrown from the vehicle.
 His wife Celia and another passenger were injured in the crash.
 López was buried in Tecamachalco Cemetery.

-He, Aurelio Rodríguez and Aurelio Monteagudo are the only three players in MLB history named Aurelio, and all three were killed in car accidents between the ages of 44 and 52.

 Legacy

 López was inducted into the Mexican Professional Baseball Hall of Fame in 1993.
 He has been described as the pitcher with the highest velocity in Mexican baseball history.
 López had a reputation as a friendly player who got along well with other members of the team.
 Former Astros teammate Terry Puhl described López as "always upbeat," while fellow Astro Craig Reynolds noted that López was "everybody's friend."

 Detroit rock band Electric Six named their album Señor Smoke (2005) in López's honor.
 In September 2012, a youth sports complex in Tecamachalco was named in honor of López.

+In 2020, López was selected as the relief pitcher on the Mexican League Historic Ideal Team by a committee of baseball journalists and historians.